Blue Mountain Pass: a curvy paved road to the summit

-Blue Mountain Pass is a high mountain pass at an elevation of 2.641m (8,664ft) above the sea level, located in the central highlands of western Lesotho.
-Atop a long ride over a high plateau with great views.
+Blue Mountain Pass is a high mountain pass at an elevation of 2.641m (8,664ft) above the sea level, in the central highlands of western Lesotho.
+Located atop a long ride over a high plateau, offers great views.
 It's one of the highest mountain roads of the country.

 The wind is usually quite strong at mountain areas.
 High winds blow here all year long.
 Temperatures here in the winter are brutally cold.
 The summit receives regular snowfalls.
 The area can be subject to severe electrical storms in the summer months.